Fibroids & Heavy Menstrual Bleeding

 Connection Between Fibroids and Heavy Bleeding

-Heavy bleeding in women with uterine fibroids has been attributed to fibroids in the intramural (in the wall of the uterus) and submucosal (just underneath the uterine lining) locations.⁵ While the exact cause and effect relationships have not been established, a few theories have been proposed to explain why bleeding increases in women with uterine fibroids: ¹
+Heavy bleeding in women with uterine fibroids has been attributed to fibroids in the intramural space (in the wall of the uterus) and submucosal space (just underneath the uterine lining).⁵ While the exact cause and effect relationships have not been established, a few theories have been proposed to explain why bleeding increases in women with uterine fibroids: ¹

 If your periods are abnormally heavy, last longer than a week, or you’re experiencing bleeding between periods, you may be living with uterine fibroids.
 You can review other symptoms of uterine fibroids here.